 Blue means trust.
 Every fintech founder has been told this, usually by a designer who read the same colour psychology blog post as every other designer.
 So they pick blue.
 Then they add a gradient because flat blue feels boring.
 Then they round the corners on everything because Stripe did it and Stripe is successful.

 The result is an industry where a compliance platform, a neobank, a lending marketplace, and a payments processor all look like slightly different versions of the same company.
+The Web3 space has the same problem with purple gradients playing the role that blue plays in fintech.
 The visual language signals "fintech" without signalling anything specific about the product.

 This is a branding failure.
 The whole point of a brand is to differentiate.
 If your brand looks like your competitors, it's doing the opposite of its job.